Ahasun/rsa-calculator-1/README.md

 # rsa-calculator

-A program for calculating rsa public and private key and encrypt and decrypt using that keys
+A web based program for calculating rsa public and private key and encrypt and decrypt using that keys